BahaaEbraheem/AbpMicroservicesGenerator/README.md

 The solution comes with a default configuration that works out of the box.
 However, you may consider to change the following configuration before running your solution:

-* Check the `ConnectionStrings` in `appsettings.json` files under the `AbpSolutionGenerator.HttpApi.Host` and `AbpSolutionGenerator.DbMigrator` projects and change it if you need.
+* Check the `ConnectionStrings` in `appsettings.json` files under the `AbpMicroservicesGenerator.HttpApi.Host` and `AbpMicroservicesGenerator.DbMigrator` projects and change it if you need.

 ### Before running the application